-UCSF/SFGH physicians begin treating gay men suffering from Kaposi's sarcoma, an AIDS-defining cancer, at SF General Hospital.
+UCSF/SFGH physicians and nurses begin treating gay men suffering from Kaposi's sarcoma, an AIDS-defining cancer, at SF General Hospital.

 Paul Volberding, MD; Constance Wofsy, MD; Donald Abrams, MD; Marcus Conant, MD; Diane Jones, RN; and Cliff Morrison, RN create the world's first dedicated AIDS clinic, Ward 86 and Ward 5A/5B, at SFGH, establishing the "San Francisco model" of compassionate AIDS care.
-Javy Levy discovers HIV along with researchers at Pasteur Institute.

 Jay Levy, MD, discovers HIV at the same time as researchers at the Pasteur Institute in Paris, France.

 Charles Craik’s laboratory first uses the X-ray structure of HIV protease to identify an inhibitor that blocks the enzyme’s activity, leading to the design of lifesaving protease inhibitor drugs.